 - Prevent impairment of our children’s and young people’s health or development;

 - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care;

 - Undertake that role so as to enable children and young people at our school to have the best outcomes.

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

 |Designated Safeguarding Lead||Mathew Tuckwood||01553 761001|

 |Chair of Governors||Jillian Hemmings||01553 761001|

-This Norfolk Threshold Guide sets out the approach to keeping children in Norfolk safe and protected from harm.
-The Guide is intended to help professionals embed into their practice the Signs of Safety philosophy, and is designed to ensure that across the continuum of need professionals consider that the right help is given to the right children at the right time and for the right duration.
-Protecting children involves professionals in the difficult task of analysing complex information about human behaviour and risk.
-It is rarely straightforward: it involves consideration about past and potential harm and family deficiencies, but it is also important to recognise that to balance the picture, it is vital to obtain information regarding any past, existing, and potential
+This Norfolk Continuum of Needs Guidance sets out our approach to keeping children in Norfolk safe and protected from harm.
+This guidance replaces the previous Threshold Guide and is designed to ensure that across the continuum of need professionals consider that the right help is given to the right children at the right time and for the right duration.

 Some useful links: